-Our relationship with the Freely Associated States - embodied by our respective Compacts - is a strategic component of our position in the Indo-Pacific.
+Our relationship with the Freely Associated States - underpinned by our respective Compacts - is a strategic component of our position in the Indo-Pacific.
 These relationships allow the United States to guard long-term defense and strategic interests.
 Our partnerships and engagement in the region matter greatly and generate outsized results.
 Nevertheless, the United States must continue to deepen our engagement not only with the Freely Associated States, but with Pacific Islands broadly.
 We cannot take the goodwill generated from our historic bonds of friendship for granted at a time of increasing competition from China, Russia, and other countries seeking to exert greater influence, not only in the Freely Associated States, but in the larger Pacific region.

-While our Compact relationships overall do not have an end date, with the scheduled end of U.S. economic assistance fast approaching, now is not the time to leave these small sovereign partner nations open to the predations of larger countries.
+All three Compacts last in perpetuity, unless terminated in accordance with the provisions contained therein.
+As the scheduled end of U.S. economic assistance is fast approaching, now is not the time to leave these small sovereign partner nations open to the predations of larger countries.

 Our vision for the Indo-Pacific excludes no nation.
 The United States and China are not zerosum competitors.
 We welcome opportunities to collaborate with partners, including China, on mutual interests and development goals in the Pacific islands, and to expand efforts with international institutions to tackle key global development challenges.
 The United States is committed to economic development that respects national sovereignty and builds regional trust.
 This occurs when infrastructure and other areas are physically secure, financially viable, environmentally sound, and socially responsible.
-We encourage China to promote and uphold these best practices in infrastructure development and financing, and to adopt an open and inclusive approach to its Belt and Road Initiative -affiliated overseas infrastructure projects as it pursues economic cooperation with countries in the region and beyond.
+We encourage China to promote and uphold these best practices in infrastructure development and financing, and to adopt an open and inclusive approach to its Belt and Road Initiative (BRI)-affiliated overseas infrastructure projects as it pursues economic cooperation with countries in the region and beyond.